 Bukhara Ancient Settlements

-These cities of the Bukhara oasis and the other loosely aligned city-states which made up Sogdiana dominated trade on the Silk Road arteries stretching from China and India to Byzantium, southern Russia and northern Africa.
+These cities of the Bukhara oasis and the other loosely aligned city-states which made up Sogdiana, dominated trade on the Silk Road arteries, stretching from China and India to Byzantium, southern Russia and northern Africa.
 Their language, an early form of Iranian, became the lingua franca of commerce of their time.

 Bunyat Bukhar was drinking wine in his palace at Varakhsha settlement in the knowledge that he was the ruler of the richest city in Mavarranawahr when two horsemen bearing the Caliph’s standard appeared as two clouds of dust on the horizon.
-They rode up into the fortress, dismounted and without saying a word, drew their swords and cut off his head.
+They rode into the fortress, dismounted and without saying a word, drew their swords and cut off his head.
 They accused him of aiding and abetting heretic Mokanna, proclaimed the end of the Bukhar Khudat line and departed.

 Today this ancient town is partly buried under sands and being excavated.
 Archaeologists have found the base of a 9th-century minaret which is 11 meters in diameter.
 This is a measure more than the size of the basis of the famous Bukhara minaret Kalyan (early 12th century) – the highest minaret in Central Asia.
 Judging by the basis, the minaret in Paikend was much higher but unfortunately time has not spared it for us as it was made of adobe bricks.
-Impressive enough, but the builders of Kalyan took into account this sad experience and used baked bricks instead of adobe ones.
+Perhaps the builders of Kalyan took this sad experience into account and used baked bricks instead of adobe ones.

 In an early stage of the city’s development (the 4th-1st century BC) they even used to choose their husbands themselves and often more than one.
 From childhood, girls were trained in horseback riding and archery.
 This was scientifically proved during the excavation works when archeologists found some small elegant bone rings that were not decorations.
-The clue was simple: such a ring was put by a woman on the middle finger and was used for drawing the bowstring.
+The clue was simple: such a ring was worn by a woman on the middle finger and was used for drawing the bowstring.

-The men slowly arriving back to the city realized that the city had turned to ashes.
-They eventually released their women and children and restored the city.
+The men slowly arriving back to the city realized that the city had turned to ashes but eventually released their women and children and restored the city.
 As historians say, within a very short time the city was restored.
 However, it was not the enemy’s invasion but dryness that bought to the city to its inevitable end.
 The drought was caused by the extreme decrease in the water level in the lower reaches of the Zerafshan river.
-The townspeople did their best to return water and dug channels, but ultimately, they could not resist nature and therefore had to move to other lands.
+The townspeople did their best to return water and dug channels, but ultimately could not resist nature and therefore had to move to other lands.

 Other sights & destinations near Paykend and Varaksha

-Page updated 16.1.2021
+Page updated 20.3.2023